 The Mini Water Filter is the lightest and most versatile personal filtration system from Sawyer.
 It weighs 2 ounces and fits in the palm of your hand.
 While incredibly small and convenient, this filter was tested to 10 million parts of bacteria and one million parts of protozoa without a single breakthrough, the highest testing level for filtration.

-ULTRALIGHT at 3.9oz packed in case.
-High quality construction!
+Etekcity Ultralight is just 3.9oz packed in a case.
+High-quality construction!
 PIEZO ignition.
 Adjustable flame.

 Jetboil Jetpower 4-Season Fuel Blend